muthhus/narchy/README.md

   temporal beliefs shine their frequency "color" to the evaluated time point.

 ### Multithreaded Execution
-As an alternative to the original streamlined Single-thread execution mode, a multi-threaded "Executioner" implementation offers scalable and safe parallelism when an application of a NAR demands more throughput.
+In a NAR, its Executioner implementation schedules the various types of Tasks input to and generated by the system.
+As an alternative to the original streamlined Single-thread execution mode, a multi-threaded Executioner implementation offers scalable, asynchronous, and safe parallelism.
+Thread-safe versions of Bags and Task Tables are constructed as appropriate.
-It utilizes LMAX Disruptor (https://lmax-exchange.github.io/disruptor/) ring-buffer to dispatch tasks from multiple producers to a number of worker threads.
-Use this in combination with a concurrent index such as CaffeineIndex, powered by Caffeine Cache (https://github.com/ben-manes/caffeine).
-Tasks and Runnable's are submitted to the Executioner from the various reasoner processes and plugins.
-By default, all activity is synchronized each frame, meaning all tasks and runnables will have been processed by the end of a frame.
-A completely asynchronous frame-less mode is possible and will have more support in the future.

 ### Full-spectrum Negation
-In keeping with a design preference for unity and balanced spectral continuity, negations are also handled differently through the elimination of all Negation concepts.
-Instead, a concept stores its complete frequency spectrum within itself and Negation is handled automaticaly and transparently during derivation and user-input/output.
+In keeping with a design preference for unity and balanced spectral continuity, there are no Negation concepts.
+Instead, each concept stores its complete frequency spectrum within itself and Negation is handled automaticaly and transparently during derivation and input/output.
 Subterms may be negated, and this results in unique compounds, but the top-level term of a task is always stored un-negated.
  This ultimately can result in less concepts (since a negation of a concept doesn't exist separately) and eliminates the possibility of a concept contradicting the beliefs of its negation which otheriwse would be stored in separate belief tables.
 It also supports smooth and balanced revection across the 0.5 "maybe" midpoint of the frequency range, in both temporal and eternal modes.
+Note: Certain Meta-NAL rules have been adapted to compensate for missing negations in premise task and belief terms, which are otherwise apparent by examination of the task's frequency (< 0.5).

 ### Enhanced Deriver
  NARchy's deriver follows a continued evolution from its beginnings in the OpenNARS 1.6..1.7 versions